-With AR technology it is now possible for us to detect problems with specific products and repair them using the stepwise guidance of AR overlays.
-For instance, in 2015, Hyundai launched an AR owner’s manual with which customers could get any information about the features, repair, and maintenance of Hyundai automobiles.
+With AR technology it is now possible to detect problems with specific products and repair them using the stepwise guidance.
+In 2015, Hyundai launched an AR owner’s manual with which customers could get any information about the services of Hyundai automobiles.
 This not only eliminates the need to run to the mechanic or customer service center while also reducing maintenance costs.

-AR is still evolving and experiments continue to be made to discover new ways to harness the potential of this exciting technology.
+AR is still evolving and experimenting to discover new ways to harness the potential of this exciting technology.
 As technology advances, maybe we’ll find AR penetrating many other aspects of our lives.

 We at Affle Enterprise are enabling thriving startups & giant enterprises to solve complex business challenges through our Chatbot & Mobile app development services.
 Please get in touch with our team at email@example.com

 On-demand app development is filling in to be the most trending aspect of…Read More

 Here, at Affle Enterprise, our dexterous AppStuds love loads of coffee and are…Read More